 What is the weather like?

 Iowa features humid, warm summers with average daily temperatures in June, July and August in the upper 80’s, but 90-to-100-degree days do happen.

 Spring and autumn days are more temperate with highs ranging from the 50’s to 70’s.
 Iowa gets about 36 inches of rain annually, and May and June are generally the rainiest months.

 Winters are cold with average high temperatures in January and February in the 20’s and 30’s, but below zero weather is possible.
 Central Iowa typically receives about 32 inches of snow a year.
 Weather conditions can change rapidly, so it is always a good idea to check the forecast.

 Many types of bicycles work well on the RRVT, including touring bikes, hybrids, mountain bikes, e-bikes, urban commuters and department store specials.
 Tandems, trikes and recumbents are quite popular.

 Make sure your bike is in good condition before you start, and know how to fix a flat tire (bring a hand-pump and some spare tubes, even day rides), repair a broken chain or tighten a loose seat post.
 A roll of duct tape and some zip ties can provide a temporary fix to other issues.
 There are fix-it stations with pumps and tools placed strategically along the RRVT.

 As a 501(c)3 nonprofit organization, the Raccoon River Valley Trail Association relies on the support of individuals and organizations to keep our historic trail in good shape.
 Our partners and sponsors understand the value of having scenic, historical and nationally recognized opportunities for Iowans and tourists to enjoy our state while supporting our local businesses.
-We hope you'll consider joining us by purchasing a trail pass and/or joining us financially as a friend or sponsor!
+We hope you'll consider joining us by joining us financially as a friend or sponsor!